-OTD 20 years ago, the Houston Cougars opened a renovated John O’Quinn Field at Robertson Stadium with a 28-3 win over Rice.
+On this day in 1999, the Houston Cougars opened a newly renovated John O’Quinn Field at Robertson Stadium with a 28-3 win over Rice.
 It was the first Bayou Bucket game in the post-SWC era.

 “Bringing back this rivalry between Houston and Rice is very important to us,” UH AD Chet Gladchuk said at the time.
 “It’s important to the fans and to the city of Houston.”

-The Cougars also used the day to unveil a new, Nike-inspired fatter UH logo on the helmets.
-It was the first change from the “skinny UH” that had been on the helmets since Coach Yeoman’s first season in 1962.
+The Cougars also used the day to unveil a new, Nike-inspired, fatter UH logo on the helmets.
+It was the first time UH had gone away from the “skinny UH” that had been on the helmets since Coach Yeoman’s first season in 1962.

 The only thing to go wrong all day: a stadium-wide power failure caused a 20-minute delay at the beginning of the second half.